PCIe Routing with AC Coupling Capacitors

 The caps also need to pass as much signal as possible up to high frequencies, meaning they should have high enough self-resonant frequency.
 The original specification requires at least the 3rd harmonic above the fundamental, which can reach into the GHz regime for newer PCIe generations.
 When a signal reaches the receiver, its chances of successful recovery will be higher when higher bandwidth is available, so the passband for these caps should have sufficiently high cutoff.

-Placement of PCIe Coupling Capacitors
+PCIe AC Coupling Capacitors Placement

 The PCIe Base Specification requires that each lane of a PCIe channel be AC-coupled between the driver and receiver for the above reasons.
 The actual location of the AC coupling capacitors can be located either on or off the die/component at each end of the link.
 In other words, if you look at a random layout and you don’t see AC coupling capacitors along the link, they may be embedded in the I/Os on the transmitter die.
 Make sure to check the datasheets for your components to verify this.